Partner - Head of Office

-Martin Osborne is a prominent lawyer in Employment and Industrial Relations law and heads Norton Rose Fulbright’s Employment and Labour practice in Australia.
+Martin Osborne is a prominent lawyer in Employment and Industrial Relations law based in Brisbane.

 Known for his attention to detail and focus on finding pragmatic solutions, Martin has advised clients in most industries and has particular experience in energy, resources, construction, government and quasi-government.